GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/quoted-chat-message-view/quoted-chat-message-view-properties.md

 #### Parameters

-  - message: The message that contains all the attachments.
+  - `message`: The message that contains all the attachments.

 ### `setAttachmentPreviewImage(url:)`